Division of Special Education and disAbility Research

 The division receives National Recognition from the Council for Exceptional Children (CEC) for all of its programs.
 The program is also distinguished by its extensive services to families and educators throughout Virginia, for its innovative model programs offered through the Helen A. Kellar Institute for Human disAbilities, and for the first-of-its-kind Mason LIFE program that welcomes college-aged students with intellectual disabilities to live and study on campus.

 More than 170 division employees support three licensure programs and four certificate programs, which serve approximately 675 students as well as activities from over $9 million annually in funded projects.
 The mission, “to improve the lives, productivity, and education of persons with disabilities” drives the goals and objectives of the division.
 The Kellar Institute for Human disAbilities supports numerous educational research projects.
-Division faculty submitted 18 proposals for external funding in 2014 and offered various professional development opportunities to the regional community.

 “I am optimistic about the future and confident that we will continue to make strides in the areas of research, teaching/training, and service,” said Pam Baker, director of the Division of Special Education and disAbility Research.
 “We are committed to strengthening our human resources through the recruitment and retention of excellent faculty in an effort to produce highly-qualified teachers who are prepared to support learners with disabilities using evidence-based practices.
 We seek to expand our programs – undergraduate, Master’s, and doctoral – in order to support more candidates who can subsequently increase opportunities for people with disabilities.”